top2dogz/Jump61/README.md

 The program should respond to the following textual commands.
 There is one command per line, but otherwise, whitespace may precede and follow command names and operands freely.
 Empty lines have no effect, and a command line whose first non-blank character is # is ignored as a comment.
 Extra arguments to a command (beyond those specified below) are ignored.
 An end-of-file indication on the command input should have the same effect as the quit command.

     new

 Abandons the current game (if one is in progress), and clears the board to its initial configuration (all squares neutral with one spot, Red's move).

     quit

 Exits the program.

     auto P

 Causes player P to be played by an automated player (an AI) henceforth.
 The value P must be red (or r), or blue (or b).
 Ignore case—Red, RED, or R) also work.
 Initially, Blue is an automated player.

     manual P

 Causes player P to take moves entered by the user.
 The value of P is as for the auto command.
 Initially, Red is a manual player.

     size N

 Clears the board to its initial configuration, but with the size of the board at N squares, where 2≤N≤10.
 Initially, N=6 .

-. set R
-C N P
+    set R C N P

 This command is intended for setting up positions for testing and debugging.
 Put N spots at row R and column C. P denotes the player, as for the auto command.
-N

-must be positive and less than or equal to the number of neighboring squares.
+N must be positive and less than or equal to the number of neighboring squares.
 The player who is next to move is determined by the total number of spots on the board.
 Because Red always moves first, the player to move is chosen based on if the number of added spots is odd or even.

-===
-    2r 1- 2r 2r 1- 2b
-    1- 1- 2r 1- 3r 1-
-    2r 3r 2r 3r 1- 2b
-    3r 1r 3r 2r 2r 2b
-    2b 4r 3r 1r 3r 2b
-    2b 2b 3b 2r 3b 1b
-===

-with the === markers at the left margin and other lines indented four spaces.
-Here, 1- indicates a neutral square (necessarily with one spot), N r indicates a red square with N spots, and Nb indicates a blue square with N

-spots.
-Don't use the two === markers anywhere else in your output.
-This gives the autograder a way to determine the state of your game board at any point.
-It does not change any of the state of the program. seed N
+    seed N

 If your program's automated players use pseudo-random numbers to choose moves, this command sets the random seed to N (a long integer).
 This command has no effect if there is no random component to your automated players (or if you don't use them in a particular game).
 It doesn't matter exactly how you use N as long as your automated player behaves identically each time it is seeded with N
 In the absence of a seed command, do what you want to seed your generator.

     help
 Print a brief summary of the commands.

-Entering Moves
+**Entering Moves**

 To enter moves from the terminal (for a manual player), use a command of the form

     RC

 Adds a spot to the square at row R, column C, where R and C are integers in the range 1 to the current board size.
 Rows are numbered from the top, columns from the left.
 After the spot is added, spots are redistributed as indicated in the rules above.
 Like other commands, R and C may be surrounded by any amount of whitespace.
 Illegal moves must be rejected (they have no effect on the board; the program should tell the user that there is an error and request another move).

 The first and then every other move is for the red player, the second and then every other is for blue, and the normal legality rules apply to all moves.

-Output
+**Output**

 When either player enters a winning move, the program should print a line saying either of

      * Red wins.
      * Blue wins.

 (with asterisks and periods as shown) as appropriate.
 Use exactly those phrases.

 When an AI plays, print out the moves that it makes using the same format as

     * 1 4

 That is, an asterisk followed by the row and column of a move.